 If you want to stay in Kuressaare, there are numerous hotels and guesthouses; plus, there are options for a Kuressaare, Estonia hostel.
 The accommodations are spread out in the centre of the town and here you can find every sort of accommodation, from inexpensive places such as Kuressaare, Estonia hostels or guesthouses to five-star hotels.
 Your Kuressaare, Estonia hostel is located in a quiet residential area, but not far from the centre of the town.
 Hostels in Kuressaare, Estonia have free Wi-Fi and bike rental with decent prices.

-Written by local enthusiast for Kuressaare hostels
+Written by Travel Expert Kuressaare

 Flo